Borruso/l10n-italy/l10n_it_edi_extension/readme/DESCRIPTION.md

 4. Adds a wizard to calculate fiscal codes drawing from Italian municipality data available from the Revenue Agency website http://www.agenziaentrate.gov.it/wps/content/Nsilib/Nsi/Strumenti/Codici+attivita+e+tributo/Codici+territorio/Comuni+italia+esteri

+5. Importing e-bills with no lines, one line for each tax rate, or all lines (default).

 \<<https://www.fatturapa.gov.it>\>